NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 Air Distribution
 ~~~~~~~~~~~~~~~~

-To define an air distribution system, the presence of duct leakage can be entered in one of three ways:
+To define an air distribution system, the presence of duct leakage must be entered in one of three ways:

 1. **Leakage to the Outside**

-  Supply and/or return leakage to the outside are entered as a ``HVACDistribution/DistributionSystemType/AirDistribution/DuctLeakageMeasurement``:
+  Supply and return leakage to the outside are each entered as a ``HVACDistribution/DistributionSystemType/AirDistribution/DuctLeakageMeasurement``:

   ================================  =======  =======  ===========  ========  =========  =========================================================
   Element                           Type     Units    Constraints  Required  Default    Notes
   ================================  =======  =======  ===========  ========  =========  =========================================================
   ``DuctType``                      string            See [#]_     Yes                  Supply or return ducts
   ``DuctLeakage/Units``             string            CFM25        Yes                  Duct leakage units
-  ``DuctLeakage/Value``             double            >= 0         Yes                  Duct leakage value
+  ``DuctLeakage/Value``             double            >= 0         Yes                  Duct leakage value [#]_
   ``DuctLeakage/TotalOrToOutside``  string            to outside   Yes                  Type of duct leakage (outside conditioned space vs total)
   ================================  =======  =======  ===========  ========  =========  =========================================================

   .. [#] DuctType choices are "supply" or "return".
+  .. [#] If the HVAC system has no return ducts (e.g., a ducted evaporative cooler), use zero for the Value.

 2. **Total leakage** (Version 2014ADEGL or newer)